Phuket Property Legal & Taxes 2026: Fees, FET, Quotas, Due

 - Lawyer fee: $1,500-3,500 USD typical for full due diligence + transfer

-Foreign Ownership Rules in Thailand: Condo Quota, Villa Lease, Company
+What Should You Know About Foreign Ownership Rules in Thailand: Condo Quota, Villa Lease, Company?

 Freehold condo (Condominium Act 1979).
 Any condominium building registered with the Land Department under the Condominium Act has a fixed split: at least 51% of total saleable floor area must be Thai-owned, up to 49% can be foreign-owned.
 Within that 49% bucket, foreign individuals own outright forever, can sell, gift, mortgage and inherit on the same terms as Thai owners.
 This is the cleanest, most enforceable ownership form available to foreigners in Thailand.
 See our foreign quota deep-dive for verification mechanics.

-The 49% Foreign Quota: How to Verify Before Buying
+What Should You Know About 49% Foreign Quota: How to Verify Before Buying?

 The verification process has five concrete steps: